MacacaGames/MacacaViewSystemDocs/docs/LifeCycle Hook and Injection.md

 ### IViewElementSingleton
 Components that inherit the `IViewElementSingleton` interface will be created as singleton instances, referred to as **ViewElementSingleton**.

 A **ViewElementSingleton** is managed by the ViewController and will only have one instance during runtime.
-Use the `ViewController.Instance.GetInjectionInstance<T>()` API to directly access the runtime instance.
+Use the `ViewController.Instance.GetSingletonViewElement<T>()` API to directly access the runtime instance.

 To create and use a ViewElementSingleton: